FRP199 1-3 credits

 Public Education, Relations and Information

 Educates the student to the concepts of public education, public relations and public information in the fire service.
 Introduces the student to developing honest, responsible and timely messages, using appropriate communication methods, media relations and marketing concepts.

 Fire Prevention Inspections

-Provides students with the knowledge and skills necessary to prepare for and perform effective fire prevention in a variety of occupancies.
-Meets Oregon Department of Public Safety Standards and Training #41-02 Fire Prevention Inspections.
+Provides the student with knowledge and skills necessary to prepare for and perform effective fire prevention inspections in a variety of occupancies.
+Meets Department of Public Safety Standards and Training #41-02 Fire Prevention Inspections.

 FRP243 3 credits